cmpi66/osticket-prereqs/README.md

 ## Installing dependencies

 3. Connect to your Virtual Machine with Remote Desktop
-4. Install / Enable IIS in Windows by going to the start menu and going to the control panel go to uninstall a program and then click "Turn windows features on or off", check off the following box:
+4. Install / Enable IIS in Windows by going to the start menu, control panel, uninstall a program and then click "Turn windows features on or off", check the following box:

 ![IIs image](./iis.png)